binaryphile/rubsh/README.md

 syntax.

 Our File\#new does two things.
-First, it creates a bash string variable named myfile (surprise!).
+First, it creates a bash string variable named myfile.
 Second, it creates a bash function, also called myfile.

 The string variable stores the given filename, just like any other bash variable would.
 It can be used with all the usual bash functions and